Quantification of Atmospheric

-Namely, that the burning of fossil fuels have a significant effect on the rising temperature of Earth's atmosphere --- perhaps an even greater effect than the effect of 'greenhouse gases'.
+Namely, that the 'direct heating' of N2 and O2 molecules (by the burning of fossil fuels) has a significant effect on the rising temperature of Earth's atmosphere --- perhaps an even greater effect than the effect of solar radiation trapped by 'greenhouse gases'.

 Ironically, the Middle East (a major source of fossil fuel) is complicit in turning its region of the world into an unbearable hot box that is quite unfriendly to human life.

 Good luck, future generations of humans (and other life) on Earth.

 We can use 2 factors to arrive at the mass of the shell of air around the Earth --- (1) volume of the spherical shell and (2) average density of the air.